Loading...

 Dynamic Responses: Generating Various Content

-Laravel's Response class offers a wide range of techniques designed for various response types.
+Laravel's Response Class offers a wide range of techniques designed for various response types.
 Dedicated methods such as response()->text(), view(), and response()->JSON() allow you to return plain text easily, render HTML views, or send JSON data.

 Tailored Feedback: HTTP Status Code-Specific Methods